Wisconsin Small Estate Affidavit | Transfer by Affidavit

 Maximum Estate Value: $50,000

-Required Conditions: A party permitted under state law to use a Wisconsin Small Estate Affidavit must ensure that:
+Required Conditions: A party permitted under state law to use the document must ensure that:

-- The person using the Affidavit (the Affiant) is required to uphold the obligations demanded of them in Section 867.03(2g), and
+- The person using the affidavit (the affiant) is required to uphold the obligations demanded of them in § 867.03(2g).